sensu-plugins/GIR/README.md

 ![GIR](http://www.roomwithamoose.com/pictures/official/gir_suit_stand_optimized.jpg)

-GIR is how things developers  can get things accomplished quickly, simply, and efficiently.
+GIR is how developers can get things accomplished quickly, simply, and efficiently.
 At the root it's nothing more than a ton of rake tasks for doing common things.
 Where it gets helpful is when the sensu-plugins org grows to 20..30...40+ repos, then these tasks become awesome time and disk space savers.

 ### Initial Setup